yaolinguo/latitudinal_gradient_in_herbivory/README.md

 # Description of repository

-The documents in this repository provide the **R scripts**, data, and supplementary files used for analyzing global latitudinal patterns of herbivory in native versus non-native plants, including the roles of climatic gradients, herbivore feeding guilds, and plant phylogeny.
+The documents in this repository provide the **R scripts**, **data**, and **supplementary files** used for analyzing global latitudinal patterns of herbivory in native versus non-native plants, including the roles of climatic gradients, herbivore feeding guilds, and plant phylogeny.
 For comprehensive results and methodological details, please refer to our study titled:

 > **"Herbivory increases towards lower latitudes in native but not introduced plants."**